 What happens if there’s a major emergency on my wedding day and you can’t be there?
 Part of being a professional involves having a backup plan.
 Granted, in the many years that I’ve been photographing weddings, I have never been late nor missed one.
 That being said, we never know what life might throw at us.
 If something were to happen (knock on wood and cross fingers and toes), I have a strong network of trusted professional photographers that I could turn to to help fill in and take care of you on your wedding day.

 I’m trying to figure out my scheduling for the day of…how long does it usually take for the formal photographs?
 When will you do the artsy bride and groom photos?
 The length of time to do the formal photos depends on the number of guests, how large your families are, and the size of your bridal party.
 On average, the formals take about 45 minutes.
 But try to factor in a little cushion if you can because most weddings don’t start right on time.
 Also, remember that you will most likely want to have some nice artistic bride and groom photos too.
 I’m willing to work on those photos as long as you like.
 That’s my favorite part!

 What kind of equipment do you use at weddings?
 I’m constantly adding to my array of photo gear.
-Currently I use a Canon 5D Mark II, Canon 7D, and two canon 60D cameras.
+Currently I use a pair of Canon 5D Mark IIIs, and a Canon 7D.
 I have an assortment of ultra-wide to telephoto prime lenses, external flashes, tripods, and strobes with light stands.
 I also bring extra memory cards, batteries and backup gear.
 I also have a few other pieces of miscellaneous gear, but that’s mostly photographer dork talk.
-Feel free to message me if you’re a budding photographer and would like to talk shop.